entropyxyz/x25519-chacha20poly1305/README.md

 ---

-> NOTE: make sure you have your C archiver and compiler env vars set, or `secp256k1-sys` will fail to build
->
-> e.g.
-> `AR=/opt/homebrew/opt/llvm/bin/llvm-ar`
-> `CC=/opt/homebrew/opt/llvm/bin/clang`

-Nodejs package for x25519 key exchange and chacha20poly1305 encryption, written in Rust compiled to WASM.
+x25519 key exchange and chacha20poly1305 encryption, written in Rust compiled to WASM.

 ## Development process